becca-bailey/gatsby-site/_posts/2016-05-13-arrays-and-lists-in-java.md

 coins.add("25");

 //=> method ArrayList.add(Integer) is not applicable
-      (argument mismatch; String cannot be converted to Integer)
+//      (argument mismatch; String cannot be converted to Integer)
 {% endhighlight %}

 This is great, but what if I want to initialize a data structure with existing values?
-This is where we might want to use a `List` instead.
+This is where we might want to use a List instead.
 To put it simply, `List` is the parent of `ArrayList`, and Lists are a bit more flexible about the type of input you give them.
 There is a technical difference, and an ArrayList responds to a few more methods than a List, as it is a more specific data type.
-For the most part, though, in my 29 hours of experience, they are interchangeable.
+For the most part, though, (in my 29 hours of experience) they are interchangeable.

 {% highlight java %}
 List<Integer> coins = Arrays.asList(25, 10, 5, 1);